-Pairing avocado with coconut milk and chia seeds makes for a delicious pudding.
+Pairing avocado with coconut cream and chia seeds makes for a delicious pudding.
 Served chilled it’s absolutely addictive and fantastic for anyone on a ketogenic diet.
 It also works for those who is lactose intolerant as it is dairy free too.
 Give it a try and let me know.

 Avocado Pudding with Chia Seeds

 (311 Calories, 5g net carbs, 13g fibre, 26g fat, 5g protein)

 - 1 tablespoon of chia seeds

 - 100ml (approximately 1/2 box) Kara coconut cream

 - 1 medium-size ripe avocado